MirosPanacek/ares-client/README.md

 On Linux/Mac:
 `Copytarget/application/bin/launcher`

-This is one of the main advantages of using jlink - it creates a standalone application that doesn't require users to have Java or JavaFX pre-installed on their system.
+One of the main advantages of using jlink is, it creates a standalone application that doesn't require users to have Java or JavaFX pre-installed on their system.
 It's a true "double-click to run" solution that works across platforms.
 The final distribution size is also optimized since it only includes the specific Java and JavaFX modules your application actually uses, rather than the entire JRE and JavaFX framework.